 Proxy voting may or may not be the right solution for your nonprofit organization.
 Here are a few considerations in determining whether permitting proxies is the right choice for your organization.

 Does your state law permit it?

 How proxy voting is regulated varies across states.
 Some states place limits or conditions around proxy voting, such as only allowing it at certain types of meetings, placing a time frame around the proxy, or restricting who can use proxy voting.
-For instance, the Washington state legislature states that a proxy is no longer valid after eleven months unless otherwise indicated in the proxy written statement.

 Many states also don’t let individuals who have a fiduciary duty (such as directors) delegate their vote to someone else, but allow it for members with no fiduciary duty.
 However, other states, like Arizona, may allow both the board and voting members to use proxy voting.
 You should check with your state’s laws before permitting proxy voting.

 Your organization’s bylaws may or may not allow for proxy voting even if your state laws permit it.
 It’s critical to review the section of your bylaws that establish voting procedures for your nonprofit.

 When reviewing your bylaws, also look for any rules or restrictions around proxy voting and attendance requirements.
 For instance, some nonprofits have limits on the number of consecutive meetings a member can miss before being dropped.
 So even if the member rightly votes but proxy, their failure to attend meetings in person can impact their membership status.

 Will allowing vote by proxy diminish healthy debate and discussion?